relatable-course-visualization/Relatable/README.md

 - run the three files using <b>python {the directory path of the file}</b>

 - In the client folder use the command <b>npm start </b>

+<b> RESTART VS CODE BEFORE RUNNING OR IF YOU'VE DONE ALL THE STEPS CURRENTLY AND IT DOESN'T STILL WORK </b>